shkhan-caresync/usc-ai-learning-platform/docs/USC_AI_Simulation_Proposal.md

 - 90-day post-launch warranty
 - Liability covers system defects only
-- No liability for third-party AI outages
+- No liability for external outages

 ---

 ## 27. Data Governance & Institutional Ethics

 - FERPA-aligned
-- AI bias mitigation
+- AI bias mitigation (guardrails will be included)
 - Faculty oversight
 - Student data deletion rights
+- Student data will be archived after 4 years

 ---

 ## 28. Disaster Recovery & Business Continuity

 - Encrypted nightly backups
-- RTO < 2 hours
+- RTO < 24 hours
-- RPO < 15 minutes
+- RPO < 12 hours

 ---

 ## Appendix A – Legal IP & Ownership Framework

 - USC owns 100% of all source code
 - USC owns all simulations and tools
+- USC owns all third-party technology
+- USC is responsible for all third party tools and licensing
-- OxbridgeEducation retains no resale rights
+- OxbridgeEducation retains no resale rights of this platform